 In March, we published a blog called “YubiKeys, passkeys and the future of modern authentication” which took a look at the evolution of authentication from when we first introduced the YubiKey back in 2008, to where the industry is heading with the adoption and adaptation of WebAuthn/FIDO authentication.

-In the last month, there have been several news cycles about “passkeys.”
+In recent months, there have been several news cycles about “passkeys.”
 This has caused some excitement, as well as some confusion, about what we as an industry and as a driver of authentication standards are doing to move beyond passwords.

 With that, let’s jump in to help answer the most popular questions we have heard, from Yubico’s perspective.
 This FAQ will continue to evolve and be updated.* Keep checking back for the latest answers around any passkey questions you may have.